|A through C||D through H||I through O||P through R||S through Z|

 Line item type used to fill unsold inventory.
 Bulk line items have delivery goals and deliver evenly by default.

-A set of instructions used to circumvent a browser's cache.
-AdManager will often use a cachebuster macro when redirecting to a third party for an image.
+A placeholder replaced by DFP during ad rendering with a random number to prevent browser caching.
+DFP will often use a cachebuster macro when redirecting to a third party for an image.

 Groupings of domains/URLs for reporting purposes.

-A small piece of code that allows you to track clicks on your third-party creatives.
+A small piece of code that allows you to track clicks (within DFP) for your third-party creatives.

 A Flash command used to code click-through URLs in standard Flash creatives.

-The "program or script" supplied by the advertiser that is used to generate (i.e. rich media) a line item
+The "program or script" supplied by the advertiser that is used to generate (i.e., rich media) an ad.

 Type of assignment used to specify characteristics of how the creative is served, such as the click-through URL, the position of the creative in a sequential rotation, and so on.